‘Titans’: Here’s What Was Supposed To Happen In The Scrapped Season 1 Finale!

 Episode 3 titled “Starfire” and Episode 4 titled “Origins” were merged together into what we now know as Episode 3.
 “Origins”.
 Episode 13 titled “Raven” was merged with season 2 episode 1 and the title was changed to “Trigon”.

 The Doom Patrol were originally supposed to appear!
-Specifically, the Doom Patrol from the Doom Patrol show.
+Specifically, the Doom Patrol from the Titans show, but the Doom Patrol earth ones would be referenced.
 If you’re confused: it’s okay.
 The continuity between Titans and Doom Patrol is very confusing and the writers haven’t exactly tried to explain it.
 The Doom Patrol from the Doom Patrol show and the Doom Patrol from Titans season 1 episode 4 are two separate teams.

 While running away from a possessed Dick Grayson, Gar ends up in a room with a giant bathtub in the middle.
 Dick uses his demon powers to drown Gar in the bathtub.
 Luckily Raven stumbles in the room a few minutes later and resurrects Gar from the dead.
 This was even hinted at in season 2 episode 2.
 Gar and Rachel were talking about Dick and their situation in the Titans Tower, when Gar asks Rachel if she has noticed that Dick is being very nice to Gar for no reason.
 Gar says that Dick is acting so weird because he feels guilty for killing Gar, but Dick never killed Gar in the finale we got.
 This is most likely a line left from when the original season finale was in the script.
 Instead of turning into a snake, like in the actual finale, Gar actually turned into an eel!
 He was originally supposed to turn into an octopus but an eel was more cost-effective.